n8n-io/n8n-docs/docs/hosting/installation/server-setups/docker-compose.md

 ### 1. Install Docker

 This can vary depending on the Linux distribution used.
-You can find detailed instructions [here in the Docker documentation](https://docs.docker.com/engine/install/).
-The below example is for Ubuntu:
+You can find detailed instructions in the [Docker documentation](https://docs.docker.com/engine/install/){:target=_blank .external-link}.
+The following example is for Ubuntu:

 ```bash
 sudo apt-get remove docker docker-engine docker.io containerd runc